Your Chronic Kidney Disease SSDI Lawyers in AZ

 • Chronic pain

-• The need for dialysis and other time-consuming medical care
+• The need for dialysis and other ongoing medical care

 Qualifying for Compensation – SSDI Listing of Impairments for Chronic Kidney Disease

-Disability evaluation for chronic kidney disease falls into a broader category of Genitourinary Disorders, Section 6.01 of the Blue Book Adult Listings.
+In the disability evaluation under Social Security, chronic kidney disease falls into a broader category ofadult Genitourinary Disorders.
 Disorders resulting in kidney disease may include:

 • Chronic glomerulonephritis